Using quantum states of light to probe the retinal network: Conclusion

 \section{Conclusion}

-In conclusion, we have studied the metrologic capability of different states of light for probing a simple model of the retinal network.
+In conclusion, we have studied the metrological capability of different states of light for probing a simple model of the retinal network.
 Our objective was to analyze the parameter estimation error by calculating the Fisher information matrix for gain parameters in this network, given a photon distribution by Fock, coherent and thermal states of light.
-These calculations are performed for both lossless conditions and including optical losses.
-In order to compare the overall error bounds, we have divided the problem into two cases.
-In the first case, the weight factors are assumed to be equal.
-Hence, they can be considered as a single random variable.
-This assumption reduces the problem of finding the Cramer-Rao lower bound for a single rod cell.
-In the second case, the weight factors are assumed to be different.
-In this case, the area/volume of the error ellipse/ellipsoid is used as a figure of merit to differentiate between the error bounds of the estimators on the weight factors.
+These calculations are performed for in-vitro and in-vivo scenarios which include both lossless conditions and including optical losses.
+We investigated the error bounds for the single parameter and multi-parameter cases using the inverse of the Fisher information (CRLB) and the volume of the error ellipsoid as their corresponding figures of merit.

-Our study shows that the minimum error ellipsoid volume for thermal light is much larger than quantum coherent and Fock state light for all parameters.
+Our study shows that the minimum error ellipsoid volume for thermal light is much larger than coherent and Fock state light for all parameters.
 When $\eta$ is considered very small, Fock and coherent states outperform thermal state for parameter estimation task, Fock state having a smaller error bound.
 Error ellipsoid volume difference between Fock and coherent states increases with $\eta$.
 This difference becomes even more significant when smaller mean photon numbers are considered.
-In all cases, the Fock state has superior metrologic advantage even for more complicated network topologies (increased numbers of cells and layers).
-The smallest value for the error ellipsoid volume is obtained for large values of $\eta$ and $n$.
+In all cases, the Fock state has superior metrological advantage even for more complicated network topologies (increased numbers of cells and layers).
+The smallest value for the error ellipsoid volume is obtained for large values of $\eta$ and $\bar{n}$.
 This intuitively makes sense, because a large photoreceptor efficiency and a larger stimuli result in a stronger response, from which a more accurate estimation of the underlying parameters would be possible.

 Including optical losses increases the error bound for all states.
 Calculating for the case with equal and unequal weight factors, we showed that similar to the case with no optical losses, Fock state and thermal state yield the smallest and largest error ellipsoid volumes, respectively.
 Hence the advantage of quantum states of light for parameter estimation on the retina network persists even when considerable optical losses are introduced.